Astral

 After watching an instructional video, students work through exercises that reinforce comprehension and problem-solving skills incrementally.
 Students can rewatch the instructional video at any time during the exercises.
 Practice problems require students to interact and solve problems.

-Students listen and occasionally speak into their microphone.
+Students can speak into the microphone whenever they need to ask the live tutor a question.
 Audio instructions for exercises can be heard by clicking on the sound arrow at the bottom left of the screen.

-A lesson consists of an introductory screen to set the context and an instructional segment and/or practice problems.
-These don’t usually take long to complete, so students are presented with two or more lessons per day.
+A lesson consists of an introductory screen to set the context, a personalized teaching video, and problem-solving practice.
+Lessons don’t usually take long to complete, so students are presented with two or more lessons per day.
 The creators of Astral tell me that, “Over a 36-week school year, students are expected to complete 360 to 540 lessons.”
 The number might vary greatly depending on student performance.
 Even with three or four lessons a day, Astral presents less problem-solving practice than students usually encounter in other programs.
 However, the instruction and practice are continually fine-tuned to teach exactly what students need, provide periodic review, and don’t waste time on concepts for which students have demonstrated repeated mastery.

 This is a spiral program, so it does not teach just one concept at a time.
 Recently learned topics are reviewed every two weeks, and other topics are inserted from time to time.
 In an early lesson on angles, perimeter, and area, I was given a problem with metric conversions and another that required making a line plot from fractions.
 I told my teaching avatar Cornelia I hadn’t learned metric conversions, and she responded with something like, “No problem.
 We’ll come back to that later.”
 This comes across as encouraging rather than making the student feel inadequate.

 The program continually diagnoses and creates lessons to address each student’s challenges and identify what they need to learn next.
-The program prepares a set of lessons for each day, but students cannot immediately go beyond those.
+The program builds lessons from scratch every single day, depending on the student’s learning needs.
+Astral fills gaps when needed and pushes when the student is ready to learn new concepts for each day.
+However, students cannot immediately go beyond the lessons prepared for that day.
 This aspect might be a point of frustration for the eager student who wants to do more in one sitting.

 Parent Reports